mitchellsullivan/stripe-masterclass-nextjs/README.md

 }
 ```

+- CSS modules quirks.
+  - Classes defined inside of `@media` queries needed to have a definition outside
+  the query block, as well.
+They weren't detected by WebStorm otherwise.
+  TODO: Check if this is IDE-only or part of Next.
-- CSS modules are clunky with hyphenated class names.
-My IDE autocompleted
+  - Modules are clunky with hyphenated class names.
+WebStorm autocompleted
   hyphenated classes as camel-case, so I assumed that the conversion was being made
-automatically, and things did not work.
+  automatically, and things were not working.
 You can refer to a hyphenated class
-as a string key on the import.
+  as a string key on the import, change your naming to camel case, or just use root
+  `/styles` folder **and** import in `_app.ts`.

 ```typescript jsx
 import classes from "./foo.module.css";